Myotragus: Description

 The limbs of M. balearicus, particularly the metapodial and phalange bones, are proportionally short in comparison to other caprines, with the tarsals, metatarsals and sesamoids being partially fused.
 The abdominal ribcage of M. balearicus is very broad in comparison to other caprines, suggesting that it hosted relatively large organs, with the rumen in particular probably being enlarged relative to other caprines.

 Over the course of its evolution, the rostrum, the frontmost part of the skull forward of the eyesockets, of Myotragus became progressively shorter, resulting in the skull of M. balearicus being both very short and very deep.
-The eye sockets (orbits) of the skull of M. balearicus are roughly half the size those of other comparably sized caprines, and face-forward as opposed to the sides as in most ungulates and in earlier Myotragus species, allowing for binocular vision.
+The eye sockets (orbits) of the skull of M. balearicus are roughly half the size those of other comparably sized caprines, and face forward as opposed to the sides as in most ungulates and in earlier Myotragus species, allowing for binocular vision.
 The skull had a pair of small, directly backward projecting horns that diverge little from each other, which are set relatively widely apart from each other on the skull and have a roughly circular (subcircular) cross section.
 There is little difference in horn core shape between male and female individuals, though it has been suggested that some of the skull bones (the basioccipital, basisphenoid and parietal bone) are thicker in male individuals, and that there are subtle differences in horn core morphology.

-The species of Myotragus show a progressive reduction in the number of teeth through time, with M. balearicus having an adult dentition comprising a single evergrowing (hypselodont) incisor (a feature highly unusual among bovids), one premolar, and three molars in each half of the lower jaw, and two premolars and three molars in each half of the upper jaw.
+The species of Myotragus show a progressive reduction in the number of teeth through time, with M. balearicus having an adult dentition comprising a single evergrowing (hypselodont) incisor (a feature highly unusual among Bovidae, the broader group containing caprines, bovines, and antelopes), one premolar, and three molars in each half of the lower jaw, and two premolars and three molars in each half of the upper jaw.
 By contrast, the earliest species had three incisors, one canine, and two premolars in each half of the lower jaw, as is typical of most ruminants with the incisors not being ever-growing, and a third premolar present in each half of the upper jaw.
 The teeth in the later species are much more hypsodont (high crowned) than in earlier species.